Streaming Architecture, Lakehouse, Data Integration

 Lakehouse table formats provide time travel capabilities, allowing queries to read data as it existed at any point in the past.
 This is invaluable for debugging data quality issues, auditing changes, and reproducing historical analyses.

 Delta Lake's VERSION AS OF and Iceberg's snapshot isolation enable point-in-time queries without maintaining separate copies of data.
+For more on Iceberg's time travel capabilities, see Time Travel with Apache Iceberg.
 Streaming pipelines can replay specific time ranges by reading from historical table versions, supporting use cases like:

 • Reprocessing data with corrected business logic